lit/lit.dev/packages/lit-dev-content/site/docs/v3/resources/community.md

 *   **Talk about Lit on [GitHub Discussions](https://github.com/lit/lit/discussions).** For longer questions or ideas about Lit, or to see what others are talking about, GitHub discussions are a great way to connect with the team and community.

+*   **Import the [Lit Community Calendar](/community-calendar/)** to keep up to date on official community events like the weekly Open Eng Meeting and Community Calls.
+Add it to your Google Calendar by pressing the "+ Google Calendar" button at the bottom right corner of the calendar page.

 *   **Find answers on [StackOverflow](https://stackoverflow.com/questions/tagged/lit+or+lit-html+or+lit-element).**
     Search the [`lit`, `lit-element`, and `lit-html`](https://stackoverflow.com/questions/tagged/lit+or+lit-html+or+lit-element) tags when looking for answers.
 You can also find help on underlying web standards with